Creation of the traffic safety team and mandate Traffic Safety Team

 The Traffic Safety Team enforces bylaws and infractions related to speeding, excessive vehicle noise, parking violations, and other traffic-related offenses.
 They also address issues like tracking mud onto roadways, unsecured loads posing hazards, and obstructed vehicle visibility.
 Their enforcement aligns with the Traffic Safety Act and municipal bylaws, focusing on compliance through education and penalties.

-Will they be responding to emergency situations?
+Will the Traffic Safety Team be responding to emergency situations?

 The team will coordinate with CPS and emergency services as needed, such as requesting CPS support for impaired drivers or relaying critical information during enforcement activities.